boazsegev/iodine/README.md

     That's right, Iodine isn't subject to the 1024 connection limit imposed by native Ruby and `select`/`poll` based applications.

-    This makes Iodine ideal for writing HTTP/2 and Websocket servers (which is the reason for it's development).
+    This makes Iodine ideal for writing HTTP/2 and Websocket servers (which is what started this whole thing).

 * Iodine runs **only on Linux/Unix** based systems (i.e. OS X, Ubuntu, etc').
 This allows us to: